ElisaBayra/ElisaBayra.github.io/_posts/2022-06-28-equity-and-diversity.md

 3) Conferences able to waive online registration fees and/or provide discounts for participants who cannot afford full registration fees have usually sought several corporate sponsors who have often also provided travel grants and reduced registration cost for on-site delegates.

 4) Conferences should also investigate the introduction of a tiered approach where participants able to afford their registration and conference attendance pay somewhat higher registration fees than those less able to pay.
-The option to “Sponsor a colleague who has challenges attending” presented as a tick-box next to the carbon offset tick-box, could also appeal to some delegates.
+The option to “Sponsor a colleague who has challenges attending” presented as a tick-box next to the carbon offset, could also appeal to some delegates.

 I firmly believe that this is a huge step towards diversity, equity and inclusion.
 Avoiding groupthink and fostering an inclusion of a wide range of perspectives as well as local and/or traditional knowledge will become paramount for finding innovative solutions to the global coral reef crisis and other 'wicked' problems of our society.